-As the California wildfires consumed houses, four friends grabbed garden hoses and went to work
+As the California wildfires consumed houses, five friends grabbed garden hoses and went to work

 All the way on the drive back home they could see fire, known as the Thomas Fire, raging on the horizon behind them.

 As the sun came up this morning, San Juan, now safe in his house, said he could make out the smoke from the fires.
-But he has nowhere to be today because he's a college student at Venture College, and classes there have been canceled because of the wildfires.
+But he has nowhere to be today because he's a college student at Ventura College, and classes there have been canceled because of the wildfires.
 So he's prepared to jump back into the fray -- garden hose in hand -- to help if needed.